ArmanJR/termustat/readme.md

 ### Production

 > [!WARNING]
-> Termusat is currently undergoing a full refactor and is not yet ready for production use.
+> Termustat is currently undergoing a full refactor and is not yet ready for production use.

 Build and run all services: